The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 Cycling wise, we have so many other routes that people can find online to check out all around the lake.
 You can find some ideas here.

 A big thank you to Juho for sharing so much detail about what to expect from this new event.
-We wish we could make it this year – but perhaps 2023 will be the year!
+He has also kindly shared the official 2024 Event Guide which might be useful to anyone thinking of entering and looking for more information.
+We wish we could make it this year – but perhaps 2026 will be the year!

 Got a question for Juho?